-- While representing approximately 7% of the general adult population in Connecticut, individuals with serious mental illness (SMI) represent approximately 31% of all adult smokers in the state. - The historical culture of mental health services has not valued smoking cessation for this population and, in fact, has accepted and often supported continued smoking without providing encouragement to quit or even basic services; or simply assessing and diagnosing nicotine dependence - including in inpatient settings. - Options available to the general public, specifically QuitLine, are only viable for a small percentage of those with serious mental illnesses - due in part to the cost

-- of NRTs and/or medications; but more often due to the need for medical supervision to adjust often complex psychotherapeutic medication regimens. - DMHAS is expected to implement tobacco cessation policies and contractual requirements that will affect private, non-profit providers by adding new costs.
+- While representing approximately 7% of the general adult population in Connecticut, individuals with serious mental illness (SMI) represent approximately 31% of all adult smokers in the state. - Individuals with mental illness buy approximately 44% of all cigarettes purchased in the United States.10 - Smoking among individuals with SMI has been historically embedded in the culture of mental health services. - Options available to the general public, specifically QuitLine, are only viable for a small percentage of those with serious mental illnesses - due in part to the cost of NRTs and/or medications; but more often due to the need for medical supervision to adjust often complex psychotherapeutic medication regimens. - DMHAS is expected to implement tobacco cessation policies and contractual requirements that will affect private, non-profit providers by adding new costs.
 For the providers, unless resources are made available through public sources, this will become an "unfunded mandate."

-This year, the Tobacco and Health Trust Fund Board of Trustees recommends disbursement of \$800,000 million to the current vendor to expand tobacco cessation programming targeting individuals with serious mental illness (SMI) who receive publicly-funded mental health services through the private, nonprofit sector.
+This year, the Tobacco and Health Trust Fund Board of Trustees recommends disbursement of \$800,000 to the current vendor to expand tobacco cessation programming targeting individuals with serious mental illness (SMI) who receive publicly-funded mental health services through the private, nonprofit sector.